Masterton

 Masterton, a 90-minute drive from Wellington and a three-hour drive from Napier, is one of five characterful towns that make up the Wairarapa region.
 Situated at the head of the Wairarapa valley

 Masterton offers a wide variety of accommodation which ranges from 5 Star hotels to motels and charming B&Bs, many of which are in historic villas that have been sensitively restored.
-For free spirited motorhomers Mawley Holiday Park is a fantastic facility with self-contained units, cabins, powered and unpowered sites.
+Mawley Holiday Park is a fantastic facility with self-contained units, cabins, powered and unpowered sites.
 In addition, a number of POP (Park Over Properties) sites cater to the increased demand for Motorhomes and Campervans.

-Masterton has loads of great dining and eating options, many of which celebrate seasonal local produce and offer new twists on classic country fare.
-There are also two movie theatres in town including the purpose-built boutique cinema, The Screening Room in the Kuripuni Shopping Village at the south end of the CBD.
+Masterton has a range of great dining and eating options, many of which celebrate seasonal local produce.
+There are also two movie theatres in town including, The Screening Room in the Kuripuni Shopping Village at the south end of the CBD and Regent 3 Cinemas.

 Top attractions

-Aratoi Wairarapa Museum of Art and History is home to the stories of the Wairarapa, taonga Maori and regularly hosts exhibitions of national significance.
-Located in the heart of town, it is located next to the colourful CONart, an exciting interactive gallery and art studio space celebrating local artists.
+Aratoi Wairarapa Museum of Art and History: Home to the stories of the Wairarapa, taonga Maori and regularly hosts exhibitions of national significance.
+Located in the heart of town, it is located next to the colourful Conart Gallery & Studio, an exciting interactive gallery and art studio space celebrating local artists. https://www.aratoi.org.nz/

 Masterton Recreational Trails: A winding river, limestone paths and pretty English trees can be seen when one follows the Masterton District Council’s Recreation Trail network.
-The shared use path for walkers and cyclists is accessible from the centre of town and makes for a convenient option for locals to walk or cycle during their lunch break or for visitors to cycle from the railway station into town the scenic way.
+The shared use path for walkers and cyclists is accessible from the centre of town.

-Golf: Masterton is home to two golf courses and the popular 10 bay golf driving range at the Copthorne Hotel & Resort Solway Park.
+Golf: Masterton is home to two golf courses.
 The Masterton Golf Course sits high on a hill in Lansdowne with views across the town to the Tararua Ranges.
 The 18-hole, par 71 course is home to New Zealand golfing legend Sir Bob Charles (KNZM CBE) while the Mahunga Golf Course is a flat, easy walking 18-hole course on two levels.

-The Trust House Recreation Centre has a 25m swimming pool, kids swimming pool and “lazy-river”, a hydro-slide and spa pool as well as a gymnasium and indoor stadium.
+Trust House Recreation Centre has a 25m swimming pool, kids swimming pool and “lazy-river”, a hydro-slide and spa pool as well as a gymnasium and indoor stadium. https://www.trusthouserecreationcentre.co.nz/

 Nearby attractions